MarkM2000/Final-Project-MAP674/README.md

 ```

 ## Leafmap
 Another feature I plan to use is Leafmap.
+First, I will create a Jupyter notebook file called `Australia-Leafmaps.ipynb`.
 I will use Australia and learn the Leafmap features.
 I will apply the steps that were used in <a href="https://leafmap.org/">this link</a> to create examples of Leafmaps of Australia.
 To create a Leafmap using Australia, I will use -25 and 133 for the center.

 I can create a simple Leafmap map for Australia.
 I did this by adding the following link:
 ```